 Add an Oracle Access Gate Application

-The purpose of this tutorial is to walk through the process of setting up an Oracle Access Gate application through the Access Gateway Admin Console.
+The purpose of this tutorial is to step through the process of setting up an Oracle Access Gate application through the Access Gateway Admin UI console.

 - Access Gateway is installed and configured for use.